joelouthan/Theologicus/src/creeds/nicene.md

 >born of the Father before all ages.
 >God from God, Light from Light,
 >true God from true God,
->begotten, not made, consubstantial with the Father;
+>begotten, not made, of one being with the Father;
 >through him all things were made.
 >For us men and for our salvation
 >he came down from heaven,